 Roth IRAs are not subject to the lifetime Required Minimum Distribution rules since no distributions are required during the lifetime of the owner.
 However, Roth IRAs are subject to Required Minimum Distributions rules after the death of the owner of the Roth IRA with a 50% penalty if such distributions are not made.

 The model agreement from the IRS provides for an automatic spousal rollover if the spouse is the sole beneficiary of the IRA.
 That means the surviving spouse automatically would become the new owner of the Roth IRA upon the death of the original owner.
-Note: The surviving spouse would need to name their beneficiary as soon as possible after the death of the original owner in order for the rollover to be beneficial.
-If a Roth IRA Agreement does not provide for a spousal rollover, a surviving spouse would still have the option to elect to rollover the Roth IRA to become the new owner.
+Note: The surviving spouse would need to name his or her beneficiary as soon as possible after the death of the original owner in order for the rollover to be beneficial.
+If a Roth IRA Agreement does not provide for a spousal rollover, a surviving spouse would still have the option to elect to roll over the Roth IRA to become the new owner.

-That is what a Roth IRA can be to your heirs, such as your children and grandchildren.
+That is what a Roth IRA can be to your heirs—for example, your children and grandchildren.
 This after-death tax-free growth is sometimes referred to as the stretchout IRA concept.
 It is generally considered to be one of the two most valuable aspects of a Roth (the other being the post-70½ tax-free compounding).
 While Traditional IRAs also have a stretchout aspect, their tax-deferred stretchout is considerably less valuable than the tax-free stretchout offered by the Roth IRA.

 How are Required Minimum Distributions calculated for the beneficiary of a Roth IRA?
 Let’s assume a Roth IRA owner who was born on January 1st dies at the age of 90 and leaves the Roth IRA to a child who becomes 60 years old during that year.
-The child would have to take their first distribution in the year after the owner’s death or in a year when they would be 61.
-The single life expectancy from the IRS tables for a 61 year old is 19.2 years.
+The child would have to take his or her first distribution in the year after the owner’s death or in a year when they would be 61.
+The single life expectancy from the IRS tables for a 61-year-old is 19.2 years.
 So in that year they would have to withdraw an amount equal to the preceding year’s December 31st balance divided by 19.2.
 The next year, they would reduce the life expectancy value by 1 to 18.2 and then by 1 to 17.2 in the following year and so on.
 This is the same Term Certain Method referred to earlier.

 The Term Certain Method is the only method available to a beneficiary who is not the spouse.
 One attribute of this method is that it does not depend on the beneficiary’s actual life expectancy.
 If one lives long enough, the entire balance will have been distributed.
-If one dies before the end of the payment period (effectively a 20 year payout period in the example), the payment stream could continue if the funds are not fully withdrawn earlier.
+If one dies before the end of the payment period (effectively a 20-year payout period in the example), the payment stream could continue if the funds are not fully withdrawn earlier.
 Note: Some IRA Agreements require a full distribution after the death of the beneficiary.

-The biggest problem with the Roth IRA Required Minimum Distribution rules is that the beneficiaries may not be aware of their requirement to make such distributions.
-Anyone who starts a Roth IRA would be well advised to inform the beneficiaries that they must make distributions after the death of the owner or be prepared to pay a 50% penalty on amounts that should have been distributed.
+The biggest problem with the Roth IRA Required Minimum Distribution rules is that beneficiaries may not be aware of their requirement to take such distributions.
+Anyone who starts a Roth IRA would be well advised to inform their beneficiaries that they must take distributions after the death of the owner or be prepared to pay a 50% penalty on amounts that should have been distributed.
 Of course, beneficiaries of Traditional IRAs have the same concerns with the addition of much more complexity.
-As far as the distribution rules are concerned, the Roth IRA is an easy winner when compared to a Traditional IRA.
+As far as distribution rules are concerned, the Roth IRA is an easy winner compared to a Traditional IRA.